 Howzat BEST T20I Team of the Decade 2009-19

-Selecting the Best XI in a league involves a certain degree of favouritism and preferring a particular kind of playing style.
-But when it comes to Best T20I team, consistency and reliability become two of the most important factors in a game which is highly unpredictable.
-Keeping this in mind, we got down to chose the Best T20I XI team of decade 2009-19.
+Selecting the Best XI in a league involves a certain degree of favoritism and preferring a particular kind of playing style.
+But when it comes to the Best T20I team, consistency and reliability become two of the most important factors in a game that is highly unpredictable.
+Keeping this in mind, we got down to choose the Best T20I XI team of the decade 2009-19.

 Presenting the Howzat T20I Team of the Decade: